wp-plugins/wp-flot/readme.txt

 * Make sure your data doesn't contain any errors, such as a misplaced comma.
 The web inspector of your browser can help you with this.
 * Check the source of the page, if the javascript contains an html tags, such as p or br, there probably is a problem with the wpautop filter.
-* In order to reduce pageload on the rest of your site, the plugin only loads the Flot javascript on pages with the custom field 'flot' set to 'yes'.
+* If this is the first time you view your page, try reloading.
+The necessary files are not included on the first time the page is loaded.

+= I want a fancy graph not supported by the shortcodes =

+Flot supports much more advanced graphs than are supported with these shortcodes, but you can add these manually.
+If you set the custom field 'flot' to 'yes', the plugin will load the Flot for you.
+You can then just add your own javascript code in the editor.
+Check the Flot websites for a number of [examples](http://www.flotcharts.org/flot/examples/).

 == Screenshots ==